aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

 - Will you maintain uniformity, allowing manipulation of both the composite and its individual resources?
 Or is that just extra work?
 Would you sacrifice uniformity by making composites read-only?
 How should intermediaries behave if the same data can be communicated in multiple ways?

 - Given a piece's state, can the client determine all possible moves without referring to data from prior requests?
-How does it know a move won’t land on top of another piece from the same player?
+How does it know a move won't land on top of another piece from the same player?

 - Given a new/intended piece state (position), what does the server need to look up to validate the move?

-The request doesn’t include all necessary data, conflicting with *Fielding 5.2.2*: *... each request contains all of the information necessary for a connector to understand the request, independent of any requests that may have preceded it.*
+The request doesn't include all necessary data, conflicting with *Fielding 5.2.2*: *... each request contains all of the information necessary for a connector to understand the request, independent of any requests that may have preceded it.*

 - What about moves affecting multiple pieces, such as captures, castling, or en passant?
-Should pawn promotion modify the piece’s type, or should it exchange the pieces (removing the pawn and adding a new piece)?
+Should pawn promotion modify the piece's type, or should it exchange the pieces (removing the pawn and adding a new piece)?
 Would this require transactions?
 If so, how?
 Should we revisit composites?
-It’s starting to feel like every design choice opens a new can of worms.
+It's starting to feel like every design choice opens a new can of worms.

 # Option 4: Moves are resources

-OK, now we’re moving away from resource = thing.
+OK, now we're moving away from resource = thing.
 An action is now a resource.
-Let’s think about that:
+Let's think about that:

 - We can create new moves and read past ones.
 - We can also create multi-piece / transactional moves.